peteGSX/petegsx.github.io/docs/rotary-encoder/overview.rst

 See the relevant :doc:`/rotary-encoder/control-knob` or :doc:`/rotary-encoder/turntable-controller` page for hardware and connection details.

-Obviously, a suitable DCC-EX EX-CommandStation must be available, with the rotary encoder Arduino connected to it via I2C.
+Also, a suitable DCC-EX EX-CommandStation must be available, with the rotary encoder Arduino connected to it via I2C.

 Refer to the `DCC-EX documentation <https://dcc-ex.com>`_ for further information on EX-CommandStation.

 Installation and configuration
 ==============================

-The provided config.example.h in addition to the Fritzing diagrams included on the relevant pages should help identify the correct pins to connect the encoder and display to.
+The provided "config.example.h" file in addition to the Fritzing diagrams included on the relevant pages should help identify the correct pins to connect the encoder and display to.

 Refer to the relevant pages for the various configuration options available.